-To reduce annotation cost, semi-supervised TAS leverages a subset of densely annotated videos (frame-level) \cite{ding2022leveraging, singhania2022iterative, wang2021self}, while weakly-supervised TAS relies on coarse supervision such as action transcripts/action sets \cite{chang2019d3tw, chang2021learning, ding2018weakly, huang2016connectionist, kuehne2017weakly, li2019weakly}, sparse frame labels \cite{bueno2023leveraging, khan2022timestamp, li2021temporal} or video-level labels \cite{ding2022leveraging, ding2023temporal}.
-Timestamp-based supervision further reduces labeling density by training from a small set of annotated time points per action \cite{khan2022timestamp,li2021temporal,liu2023reducing,rahaman2022generalized}, but often still assumes that annotators review each training video extensively to identify representative timestamps.
-In contrast, our goal is to actively decide which videos to annotate and which short temporal regions within those videos to label, under a fixed budget.
+To reduce annotation cost, semi-supervised TAS leverages a subset of densely annotated videos (frame-level) \cite{singhania2022iterative, ding2022leveraging,wang2021self}, while weakly-supervised TAS relies on coarse supervision such as action transcripts/action sets \cite{chang2019d3tw, chang2021learning, ding2018weakly, huang2016connectionist, kuehne2017weakly, li2019weakly}, sparse frame labels \cite{bueno2023leveraging, khan2022timestamp, li2021temporal} or video-level labels \cite{ding2022leveraging, ding2023temporal}.
+Timestamp-based supervision reduces labeling density by training from a small set of annotated frames per action \cite{khan2022timestamp,li2021temporal,liu2023reducing,rahaman2022generalized}, but still typically requires annotators to review entire videos.
+In contrast, our work focuses on actively selecting both video and short temporal regions within each video for annotation, under a fixed budget.

 Unsupervised and self-supervised pretraining has also been explored to reduce reliance on dense labels, including learning representations from large-scale instructional video corpora \cite{miech2019howto100m} and transferring to TAS \cite{aakur2019perceptual, bansal2022my, dvornik2023stepformer, elhamifar2020self, kukleva2019unsupervised, sarfraz2021temporally, shah2023steps}.
-Rather than removing annotation entirely, we focus on making annotation targeted: we allocate supervision to the temporally most informative regions, especially at the ambiguous action transitions.
+Rather than removing annotation entirely, we focus on making annotation more efficient by allocating supervision to the temporally most informative regions.